-Summary of the Second Stanza of Ode to Autumn
+Summary of the Second Stanza

-The first line of the second stanza is a direct rhetorical question, addressed to Autumn, suggesting that the signs of autumn are everywhere.
+The first line of the second stanza is a direct rhetorical question, addressed to autumn, suggesting that the signs of autumn are everywhere.
 The next three lines describe the process of threshing grain, a process carried out after the autumn harvest.
-There is both a metaphor and alliteration in the fourth line image of the cloud of dust thrown up by the process - Thy hair soft-lifted hair by the winnowing wind
+There is both a metaphor and alliteration in the fourth line image of the cloud of dust thrown up by the process: Thy hair soft-lifted hair by the winnowing wind

-Note of explanation - The ancient process of wind winnowing, still used in England when Keats wrote this poem, and still used in undeveloped societies today, throws a cloud of hairs, fine dust and straw, into the air.
+Note of explanation: The ancient process of wind winnowing, still used in England when Keats wrote this poem, and still used in undeveloped societies today, throws a cloud of hairs, fine dust and straw, into the air.